 Left medial (inside) knee and lower leg varicose veins

-After the photo was taken 12 weeks post 2 sessions of the treatment cycle.
+The photo was taken after 12 weeks post 2 sessions of the treatment cycle.
 He was extremely satisfied with both aesthetic and medical outcomes as his symptoms disappeared.